 Why do prices get valued wrong?

 The issue is the economic world is always changing and factors like expectations weigh heavy into the equation.
 It is realistic expectations that cause the divergence.
 Expectations are based on imperfect information about the future, and social trends.
 Prices are the equilibrium clearing point, but they have expectations about the future embedded into them.
 This is what makes economics a social science.

 No person can predict the actions of another – Mr. Spock

-- Therefore – A crisis or panic is caused by an expectational price bubble in the financial sector, playing out when prices are inflated in relation natural value.
-When this becomes manifest to the majority of investors the spark is ignites a collapse.
+- Therefore – A crisis or panic is caused by an expectational price bubble in the financial sector, playing out when prices are inflated in relation to natural value.
+When this becomes manifest to the majority of investors the spark ignites a collapse.
 Rarely is real sector disequilibrium a factor in a crisis.

 Think about it, a farmer is less likely to miss-price a bushel of wheat when he brings it to market than people who speculate on MBS securities or stocks in the financial world because the values of these financial assets derive their value from another underlying set of asset in a complex, convoluted relationship that even the rating agencies miss.

 The stock market is the perfect weighing machine.